pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 - Multilingual support.
 - Categorization based on indexed terms and faceting.

-While there are limits to the scope of support, Pantheon's Customer Success Engineers can provide recommendations and suggestions for using Pantheon Search with Solr 8 on Drupal 8 or Drupal 9.
+While there are limits to the scope of support, Pantheon's Customer Success Engineers can provide recommendations and suggestions for using Pantheon Search with Solr 8 on Drupal 9.

 Technical Support for Pantheon Search with Solr 8 on Drupal in Limited Availability does not include: